Democratic Republican Alliance: Government partner

 At the end of the war, the Alliance promoted new goals developed during its creation, namely that of creating a concentration of the centers.
 With its 140 MPs, it organized and led in this direction the National Bloc (1919–1924).
 The experience was not successful because the Alliance became a prisoner of the right which constituted the bulk of the parliamentary majority, thus the failure of Aristide Briand cabinet (1921–1922) convinced its leaders to find practical ways to realize the doctrine of the just-middle despite the fact that one of its members, Raymond Poincaré, occupied the post of President of the Council between 1922 and 1924.

 The Alliance focused its political doctrine in line with that which prevailed when it was created, even though the generation of pre-war faded (Adolphe Carnot, Charles Pallu de la Barrière and so forth) and that a new generation took over, such as Charles Jonnart its new president in 1920.
 Known as the PRDS, the Alliance professed its willingness to co-operate with the Radical-Socialist Party.

 The party became the backbone of government including the Radical-Socialist Party following the fall of the Cartel des Gauches.
 Nevertheless, the Alliance could not get the Radicals to rally around a centrist party, the opposition crystallizing around the issue of secularism, the intervention of the state or in terms of foreign policy (contrast between Aristide Briand and Raymond Poincaré).

 Decline

 Pierre-Étienne Flandin took the chair of the Alliance in 1933 with the aim to reorganize the party in a way which Louis Marin had done ten years earlier with the Republican Federation.
 Until then a grouping more than a party, the Alliance became a party which established a hierarchy and became more centralized.
-The party expanded its regional structures and increased the number of member to about 20,000 in 1936.
+The party expanded its regional structures and increased its membership to about 20,000 in 1936.